xlvector/abcmidi/README.md

 [www.harmony-central.com/MIDI/midifilelib.tar.gz](http://www.harmony-central.com/MIDI/midifilelib.tar.gz)

-If you have the source distribution and intend to re-compile the code, read the file coding.txt.
+If you have the source distribution and intend to re-compile the code, read the file `coding.txt`.

 `midi2abc` - program to convert MIDI format files to abc notation.